grimspyder/Immersedpublic/README.md

 # Immersedpublic
 Immersed is an interactive, professional, and kid friendly security training tool.
 Immersed is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.
+Any routing is only an example of how the routing was created.